BabuinoControllers/badgeme-marcatempo-windows/README.md

 This software is distributed as freeware.

+You are allowed to:

+- use the software for free

-You are allowed to use it for personal and business purposes.
+You are not allowed to:

-Modification, redistribution, or resale is not permitted.
+- modify or decompile the software
+- redistribute it without authorization
+- sell it

 ---